-BEIRA, Mozambique — Two broken chalkboards, thrown by the 190-kilometre-per-hour winds of Cyclone Idai, bake in the sun on what remains of the crumpled tin roof of one neighbourhood’s only preschool.
+BEIRA, Mozambique — Two broken chalkboards, thrown by the 190 km/h winds of Cyclone Idai, bake in the sun on what remains of the crumpled tin roof of one neighbourhood’s only preschool.

 In mid-March, Cyclone Idai slammed into central Mozambique near the coastal city of Beira, tearing off roofs, destroying homes and businesses, downing trees, displacing tens of thousands and killing hundreds.
 As the poorest, most densely populated neighbourhood of the city, located on low-lying land near the port, the neighbourhood of Munhava was particularly vulnerable.

 “These neighbourhoods like Munhava were already so vulnerable before the storm,” says Zacarias Zimba, program officer for MCC in Mozambique.
 “The low quality of the buildings, economic poverty, high rates of HIV and other infectious diseases — anyone could see this was going to be a disaster if it hit these areas.”

 Idai hit Beira over a 12-hour period, peaking in intensity in the middle of the night on March 14.

 “It was a nightmare when it came,” says Zimba.
 “It was very loud, very scary for all of us.
 We had never had something like this.
 It was the first time even for elders here, who told us that even their fathers and grandfathers had not seen this kind of wind and destruction.
 The amount of damage caught everyone by surprise.
 The power of the wind was so bad, concrete blocks and metal flying through the air, everything.
 It was just a nightmare.”